IBMDecisionOptimization/do-ws-js/README.md

 Included in the dods set of back end functions.

 ### front-end
-These functions allow to use the back end scenario APIs without writing any REST code but using scenario manager and scenario Javascript objects and load or save them easily from/to the back-end / front-end.
+These functions allow to use the back end scenario APIs without writing any REST API code but using scenario manager and scenario Javascript objects and load or save them easily from/to the back-end / front-end.
 Functions to create some HTML components to manage scenarios are also available.

 You can hence create a scenario selector widget with: